What new lawyers need to know about LawPRO’s mandatory professional liability insurance

 If you will be working as a sole practitioner, you will need to complete an application online.
 (You’ll receive a mailing from us with instructions.)
-New lawyers can apply at any time after receiving a Law Society number from the Law Society of Upper Canada (be sure to have insurance in place before you begin practising).
+New lawyers can apply at any time after receiving a Law Society number from the Law Society of Ontario While it’s important to apply promptly for insurance, you do NOT need to delay beginning to practise.
+You can begin the practice of law immediately while you wait to receive your number, with one exception: if you intend to practise real estate law, you must wait until your compulsory REPCO coverage is in place to do so.
 After the first year, you will be asked, each October, to renew your insurance for the following year.

 If you’ll be joining a firm, you may want to speak with the firm administrator or office manager before you apply directly, as there may be specific practice or payment options that need to be reflected on your application form.

 Not every lawyer in private practice pays the same premium.
 LAWPRO offers discounts to certain categories of lawyers (including part-time practitioners, and lawyers who practise criminal and/or immigration law exclusively).
 The base premium for the year 2018 is $2,950 plus PST.